 The second best way to explore Cuba is to rent a Car.

-To rent a car, do so before you go.
+If you want to rent a car, do so before you go.
+But you might want to read this post to the end (and our book) before you do so!
 Once in Cuba the agencies never have the car you want (or any car for that matter) unless you are willing to pay premium money…

 Rent a car on the Internet.

-Although they have 3 different brand badges in Cuba: REX, Havanauto’s and Cuba Car.
+Although they have 3 different brand badges in Cuba: REX, Havanauto’s and Cuba Car 9but their website is down at the moment.)
 All car rental companies belong to the state as you can see here Transtur.
 So there is no competition.
 Monopolies make for bad

 service, high prices, bad websites and very limited service.
 Just try to find the car you would like on one of the sites above and you will see.
 No other operators are available on the market.
 Forget about AVIS or Budget or any other favorite agency.